As a mom who has gone through the ringer with car seats, I know it’s important to do my homework. So here is the bottom line:

 More on the Graco Nautilus 65

 Britax Pioneer vs Graco Nautilus 65 Comparison

 Safety, of course, is the most important aspect of a car seat.
 I love that both of these car seats have a steel frame.
 They also have both been tested for side impact safety, which is one of the biggest car accident threats facing small children today.

 You can’t lose with either of these products, so for the safety category, the Pioneer and Nautilus tie.

 The size of the Graco Nautilus is just a bit smaller than the Britax Pioneer, which may be a concern for the smaller car.
 Forward-facing car seats and boosters can take up some space in a car, and it’s a consideration especially if you need more than one in a seat row.
 Review the size of each car seat before purchasing to ensure it fits as needed in your vehicle.
-If you want a narrow 5 point harness booster, read our Best Booster Seats article.
+Here are the best booster seat choices across all brands and sizes.